geekq/workflow/README.markdown

   As little meta programming as needed - not as much as possible. ;-) So you can easily extend or modify it to suit your needs.

-== Installation

-    gem install workflow

-Alternatively you can just download the lib/workflow.rb and put it in the lib folder of your Rails application.

 == Migration from the original Ryan's library